 On September 19, 2012, the Company held its Annual General Meeting ("AGM") in Toronto, Ontario.
-All resolutions voted upon at the AGM were passed including the appointment of T. Sean Harvey, John McConnell, Edward Dowling, Christopher Hill, Leendert Krol and Michael McInnis to act as directors of the Company until the next Annual General Meeting.
+All resolutions voted upon at the AGM were passed including the appointment of T.Sean Harvey, John McConnell, Edward Dowling, Christopher Hill, Leendert Krol and Michael McInnis to act as directors of the Company until the next Annual General Meeting.

 On November 27, 2012, Victoria announced that it had entered into a letter of intent to sell its interest in the Big Springs Property, located in Elko County, Nevada, to MRG Copper LLC which is a US subsidiary of Big Springs Project Pty Ltd. ("MRG").
-The transaction is expect to close in the first quarter of 2013 and includes proceeds of US\$4 million cash plus a further US\$2 million cash which is contingent upon the fulfillment of certain milestones.
+The transaction closed on February 6, 2013 and included proceeds of US\$4 million cash plus a further US\$2 million cash which is contingent upon the fulfillment of certain milestones.